steqeq/0000/README.md

-# AMD ROCm™ Patch Release Notes v3.9.1
+# AMD ROCm™ v4.1 Release Notes

-This page describes the features, fixed issues, and information about downloading and installing the ROCm software.
-It also covers known issues in this release.
+This document describes the features, fixed issues, and information about downloading and installing the AMD ROCm™ software.
+It also covers known issues and deprecations in the AMD ROCm v4.1 release.

 - [Supported Operating Systems and Documentation Updates](#Supported-Operating-Systems-and-Documentation-Updates)
   * [Supported Operating Systems](#Supported-Operating-Systems)